 Shipping a vehicle in the Continental United States - The Coast Guard will reimburse the difference between the amount that would be paid if the family traveled at different times, in separate vehicles minus the cost for the family traveling together.
 If the shipping costs exceed the reimbursable amount all excess costs are paid by you.
 The arrangements for this entitlement must be made when the member completes their PCS worksheet.
+The member is responsible for making all POV transportation arrangements when using this option.
 Please check carefully before using this option, it could end up costing you more out of pocket funds than you realize.

-For example, if the Coastie Family is moving from Cutter Never Home to Unit Always Working and has requested to ship 1 vehicle within the continental US, the Coast Guard figures out the amount it would cost to move the family at different times in separate vehicles.
-For this example we will say is \$750 to move separately but only \$500 if the family moves all together using one vehicle than the maximum reimbursement the Coastie Family would get for shipping their vehicle would be \$250.
+For example, if the Coastie Family is moving from Cutter Never Home to Unit Always Working and has requested to ship 1 vehicle within the continental US, the Coast Guard the 2 amounts and the difference is reimbursed.
+For this example, we will say it is \$750 to move separately but only \$500 if the family moves all together.
+The maximum reimbursement the Coastie Family would get for shipping their vehicle would be \$250.

 This is a reimbursement and the money is not give up front.
 The member is responsible for making all of the arrangements and paying all fees.
 Once the move is complete paperwork is submitted for reimbursement.
+If you choose this option commercial travel at government expense is NOT authorized for the member or any dependent(s).